 Central to the fun that arises from mech-slaying is how MechWarrior handles time.
-Mech combat (relative to Counter-Strike or Tribes, for instance) is slow and punctuated by many pauses.
+Mech combat (relative to Counter-Strike or Call of Duty, for instance) is slow and punctuated by many pauses.
 Waiting for heat to dissipate, waiting for weapons to cycle, waiting for a missile lock, waiting for your engine to catch up to your throttle command, waiting for your torso to rotate—these are purposeful delays.
 They create time to sweat, grit your teeth, iterate on tactics, or savor the gradual erosion of your opponent.

 Without these delays, and without mechs' durability, there wouldn't be this temporal space for players' emotions to swirl in.
 If you've taken swings at a piñata, you've experienced the same sort of anxiety, uncertainty, and sadistic pleasure.

+Whack.
 Did I get it?

+Miss.
 Dammit.
 I'll choke up on bat this time.

 Laser blast.
 His left arm is orange.
 Good.

-A missile barrage curls over a hill toward an unseen target.
+A missile barrage curls over a building at an unseen target.
+Did I get him?

 Boom.
 His right torso is red.
 A couple more shots could do it.(opens in new tab)

 It's the player's uncertainty and the durability of the target that makes piñata-crushing fun.
 MechWarrior grants you a sense of your enemy's vulnerabilities, but the game never allows you absolute certainty about when their steel shell will crack open.
 Not knowing when an opponent will pop creates pleasant, see-sawing anticipation and anxiety—moments like sneaking up behind an Atlas, sitting in its blind spot, and carving at it with Medium Lasers until it... almost... so close... just one more shot... one more... drops dead.
 Mechs' literal weight differences, too, also means it's meaningful when a Jenner fells an Atlas, or a Catapult bullies a Cicada with LRM barrages.

 A suite of interconnected mechanics are at work under mechs' skin.
 As enemies, they're as expressive objects as you'll find in gaming, and their design presents problems that are inherently fun to solve.